 After data import, annotations are automatically applied based upon your pre-configured settings.
 Additional annotations can then be added at any time during the analysis process.
 The Golden Helix ® team curates a wide selection of public databases and updates these datasets on a quarterly basis.
 The specific annotations used in your analysis are stored locally with your data and are never changed without your explicit request.
 This ensures that your analysis is performed on a stable dataset and your results are reproducible and available in the future.

 VarSeq provides coverage metrics in two forms.
 First, each variant displays data about the region in which it resides.
 This binding allows variants from suspect regions to be flagged or filtered out, which can help to prevent false positives.
 Second, each region in the BED file can be examined.
 This mode of analysis ensures that all the targeted regions were sequenced, which is crucial to preventing false negatives.

 Clinical grade variant annotations

 Included in VarSeq is functionality similar to SnpEff or Variant Effect Predictor.
-Each variant is mapped to all overlapping transcripts and information about the region where it is located (exon, intron, intergenic, etc.), sequence ontology (frame shift, synonymous, etc.), and HGVS notation (g dot, c dot, and p dot) is provided.
-You can chose to filter against the highest-impact annotation for each variant or the entire set of variant-transcript interactions.
+Each variant is mapped to all overlapping transcripts and information about the region where it is located (exon, intron, intergenic, etc.), sequence ontology (frameshift, synonymous, etc.), and HGVS notation (g dot, c dot, and p dot) is provided.
+You can choose to filter against the highest-impact annotation for each variant or the entire set of variant-transcript interactions.

 Since GenomeBrowse is built into VarSeq, it is easy to verify coverage across your amplicons.
 Simply add your BAM and BED files to your project and inspect the pileups directly.
 GenomeBrowse provides the context you need to have confidence that your upstream sequencing pipeline is working correctly.